-To help you manage and measure your contracts, we've created a free, handy Excel document containing templates for 17 individual measures.
+To help you manage and measure your contracts, we've created a free, handy contract management resource containing templates for 17 individual measures.
 The measures are also listed below for your information.

 You can also read more about the importance of contract management in our accompanying blog.

 |Benefits Realisation, Value for Money Reviews||Show level of achievement against expectations, to allow recalibration of targets and / or remediation of approaches used|